cryfarpenis/un-unsubscribable-call-for-papers/README.md

 Until the organizers figure out what is going on and take pragmatic measures to improve the situation, we **researchers** have to choice but **create filters based on these key words**.

+## Help needed

+1. Feel free to add entries to this list.
+2. Share this repository with your colleagues so that a larger community will both contribute to and benefit from it.
+3. Any suggestion on the format?
+Better if we can easily import the list as a spam filter recognized by different email providers.